This article explores the subtle differences between cryptocurrency coins and tokens, and why the term “cryptocurrency” is a misnomer.

 Let’s start with understanding the definition of cryptocurrencies.
 Cryptocurrencies are digital or virtual currencies that are encrypted (secured) using cryptography.
 Cryptography refers to the use of encryption techniques to secure and verify the transfer of transactions.
 Bitcoin represents the first decentralized cryptocurrency, which is powered by a public ledger that records and validates all transactions chronologically, called the Blockchain.
 (Read also: Upcoming Bitcoin Hardforks You Should Know: Bitcoin Gold & Segwit2X)

 Although many cryptocurrencies have existed prior to Bitcoin, it’s creation marks an important milestone in the realm of digital currencies, due to its distributed and decentralized nature.
 The creation of Bitcoin precipitated the expansion of a lush and more diverse ecosystem of other coins and tokens, that are often regarded as cryptocurrencies in general, even when most of them do not fall under the definition of a “currency”.
-(See also: 4 Reasons Why Now is the Best Time for You to Invest in Cryptocurrencies)
+(See more: Evolution of Cryptocurrency: The Problem With Money Today)

 Coins vs Tokens: Categorization of Cryptocurrencies